 Anti-money laundering (AML) and counter-terrorism financing (CTF) have been under the spotlight.
-Although some country evaluations scheduled by the Financial Action Task Force (FATF) for 2020 have been delayed because of the covid-19 pandemic (e.g., Japan), FATF has published material setting out particular risks and policy responses relevant to covid-19 with regard to money laundering and terrorism financing.
-It is clear that law enforcement agencies continue to prioritise AML/CTF efforts, although some have shifted their focus to emerging covid-19 predicate offences, which is evidenced by, among other things, relevant guidance published by criminal enforcement and regulatory authorities in China, Hong Kong and Singapore.
+Although some country evaluations scheduled by the Financial Action Task Force (FATF) for 2020 were delayed because of the covid-19 pandemic (e.g., Japan), The FATF has published material setting out particular risks and policy responses relevant to covid-19 with regard to money laundering and terrorism financing.
+It is clear that law enforcement agencies continue to prioritise AML/CTF efforts, although some have shifted their focus to covid-19 predicate offences, which is evidenced by, among other things, relevant guidance published by criminal enforcement and regulatory authorities in China, Hong Kong and Singapore.
 Many jurisdictions, including Hong Kong, Singapore, Vietnam, India and China continue to ramp up domestic AML legislation and corporate enforcement.
 The region’s focus on money laundering is best highlighted by hydra-styled investigations such as 1MDB, which started in Malaysia but has spread to the highest levels of public office and corporate business globally, including world-famous banks.
 Governments are pursuing regulatory and criminal actions against financial and other institutions for their failure to implement sufficient controls to monitor global transactions.
 Banks, in particular, are subject to increasing scrutiny through audits, examinations, inspections and investigations.
-The Monetary Authority of Singapore (MAS) has been particularly active in revoking licences and imposing significant fines during the past few years, and has continued to do so in 2020, including with regard to asset management and trust companies.
+The Monetary Authority of Singapore (MAS) has been particularly active in revoking licences and imposing significant fines during the past few years, and has continued to do so, including with regard to asset management and trust companies.

 Tax evasion is another area in which there is heightened activity in the region.
 This has been led by the United States under its Foreign Account Tax Compliance Act and the aftermath of its Swiss bank programme, when the US DOJ announced that it would be following funds that are the subject of US tax evasion from Switzerland to financial centres in Asia, such as Hong Kong and Singapore.
 The pressure on taxpayers and financial institutions has been accelerated and broadened further by the Organisation for Economic Co-operation and Development’s Common Reporting Standard.
 The ‘follow the money’ initiatives that are being pursued by a number of jurisdictions, including the United States, have highlighted Asian financial centres as targets.
 An Indonesian tax amnesty – the aim of which was repatriating off-shore funds – is another obvious example, as a vast majority of the funds were located with banks in Singapore.
 The upshot is a further focus on banks in the region, with authorities in India, Australia and New Zealand showing an appetite for reviewing tax-sharing information to root out corporate tax evasion, particularly through multilateral treaties to prevent base erosion and profit shifting.